VilledeMontreal/politique-libre/Directives/ContributionAProjetLibre.md

 Open-source projects to which the Ville de Montréal contributes must comply with the City’s principles of integrity, respect and loyalty.

-**Global permission must be obtained** from the City’s director of IT services or the latter’s delegate, before making an initial contribution to an open-source project, to ensure that the project is consistent with municipal values.
+**Global permission must be obtained** from the Open-Source Committee before making an initial contribution to an open-source project, to ensure that the project is consistent with municipal values.

 If an open-source project is approved, such permission will extend to all future